Duske/kutex/README.md

 inside the cluster to access a local running application.

 ## Usage
-To point a service to an external one, simply run the following command:
+A command-line interface to point services to external applications.

 ```
-A command-line interface to point services to external applications

 Usage:
   kutex [flags]
   kutex [command]